YonatanReuvenIsraeli/Windows-Installation-Tool/README.md

 - 2 unused drive letters are needed for Windows To Go installation.
 - This batch file may clear your auto-mount points.
 - Supports Windows Disk Image/Windows installation media with ESD, SWM and WIM images.
-- On some versions of Windows 10 22H2, due to a `"%windir%\System32\ReAgentc.exe"` bug, the recovery partition files creation will fail.